ilaria1903/Adventure-Time/README.md

-# Adventure-Time
+# Adventure Time

 ### Descriere

-Adventure-Time is a Hybrid Text Adventure RPG in which players embark on a thrilling journey through various levels, facing challenging enemies and unraveling mysteries along the way.
-The game is structured in levels, each presenting unique foes that the player must overcome to progress.
+Adventure-Time is a Hybrid Text Adventure RPG where players embark on a thrilling journey through various levels, facing challenging enemies and unraveling mysteries along the way.
+Each level offers unique foes, puzzles, and opportunities for creativity as you progress through the game.

+The gameplay includes advanced mechanics for level creation and interaction:

+- Navigate through available blocks by scrolling with the mouse wheel.
+- Place blocks with a left-click and remove them with a right-click.
+- Create your own levels and save them by pressing CTRL + S, saving your design to a file named level.txt.
+Features:

+- Dynamic Levels: The game starts with the preloaded level "level2.txt", setting the stage for exploration and creativity.
+- Character Animations and Actions:
+The character features functional movement, animations, and gravity mechanics, with nearly complete collision handling for platforms and surrounding blocks.
+Press E to trigger an attack animation (future updates will enable actual attacks when enemies are added).
+- Tile Interactions:
+Add cherries anywhere in the level by pressing C. These cherries serve as collectible items that contribute to the player's score, displayed in the top-left corner of the screen.
+Add story signs using V. These signs currently display a generic message but will expand to narrate the storyline as you progress.
+Remove cherries or signs by pressing B.
+- Health and Score:
+A health bar is displayed in the top-right corner, ready for combat interactions in future updates.
+The score is based on cherries collected in the level.
+- Level Editor:
+Design your levels on the go, placing tiles with the left mouse button and erasing them with the right mouse button.
+Save your work for future gameplay!
+Technical Highlights:

+- Advanced Programming Features:
+Exceptions are implemented for robust error handling.
+The game uses inheritance with pure virtual functions for flexible and reusable class designs.
+The PropsManager class utilizes static attributes to manage props efficiently across the game.
+Adventure-Time is not just a game but also a canvas for creativity and storytelling, blending platforming mechanics with narrative-driven gameplay.

 ### Important!
 Aveți voie cu cod generat de modele de limbaj la care nu ați contribuit semnificativ doar în folder-ul `generated`.